 The fact is that all my life I have watched the world of tube music magic from a slightly different angle than most audiophiles.
 I have never been interested in sound just as sound, but in how the differences in the construction of vacuum tubes affect it.
 Examining all the details of internal construction of different tubes for the past 30-ish years, I acquired a routine to assess in a few seconds the type and the manufacturer in question.
 For most of other audiophiles, especially those with not-so-long path into tube rolling, that is a real enigma.
 The enigma turns into a nightmare as soon as they become proud owners of a “genuine” Telefunken ECC83 DB.
 Since several years ago, there is a cheap way to fake TFK embossed logo on the base of the tube using laser machines.
 (Of course, the faking does not end at the ECC83, there is a plenty of room for other preamplifier dual triodes and output tubes and I will try to write specific articles for most of them when I find free time.)

-Telefunken is really the biggest brand among European tube manufacturers and, along with the Western Electric, the biggest one in the world.
+Telefunken is really one of the biggest brand among European tube manufacturers.
+For sure the biggest one with Philips Holland and, along with the Western Electric, one of the biggest ones in the world.
 Their ECC83 is the most famous ECC83 / 12AX7 ever.
 Still today, the market for ECC83 is huge, with more than 2 million pieces sold yearly, mostly for guitar amplifiers, but also a good part for Hi Fi amplifiers and phono RIAAs made ever since the early 1950’s.
 Therefore, all the fame that accompanies DB ECC83 is understandable, and why they are so in demand even half a century after the end of production in Berlin and Ulm.

 The facts about ECC83 and a short type classification